After a long period of stable rents, low interest rates and low inflation, late 2023 is a very different place for landlords and renters alike.

 Landlords can’t increase the rent during a fixed-term tenancy, unless the tenants agree to amend the tenancy agreement.

 If the tenants don’t agree, the increase will need to wait until the end of the fixed term, and negotiate it as part of the renewal or when the tenancy becomes periodic.

 It’s possible to a rent increase twice in 12 months if the renewal fixed term periods are for 6 months.
 The first rent increase would be in the first 6 month renewal and the second increase in the second 6 month renewal.
 In other words, a 12 month fixed term tenancy can be ‘renewed’ by a 6 month fixed term.
 It doesn’t need to be for the same length of time.

-If a landlord does wish to use two-stage method, they should be open with their renters about it, and explain it is to phase the increase.
+If a landlord does wish to use two-stage method, they should be open with their renters about it, and explain it’s to phase the increase.

-If the landlord and tenant can’t reach agreement, and the landlord will need to use a section 13 notice to increase the rent.
+If the landlord and tenant can’t reach agreement, the landlord will need to use a Section 13 notice to increase the rent.